DesertTrailRunner/mscf1841/content/bios/Frese.md

 Frese was a stalwart Republican and took much interest in political affairs.
 He represented the Tenth ward in the Cleveland City Council under Mayor Robert McKisson (1863-1915) who served as Mayor from 1895-1899.
 During the time that McKisson and Frese served their city, construction was begun on a new city water and sewer system, the Cuyahoga River was widened and straightened to facilitate steamer traffic, and five new bridges were built across the river.
 Frese served on a council committee on cemeteries and was partly responsible for the opening of West Park cemetery in 1900.
 During one session of the Grand Jury Frese served as one of the jurors.

 Frese and his wife, Maria Louisa, were loved and respected residents of their community.
 They had brought two boys into this world, August and Frank.
 August seems to have taken after his father; a hard-working businessman and devoted father.
 Frank, on the other hand led a less than admirable life.

+### Tragedy

 Since retiring from active business Christopher Frese had spent much of his time driving about the city and country.
 Maria Louisa generally accompanied him and their rig was a familiar one on Burton and the neighboring streets.
 “I tell you there is nothing so good for one’s health as plenty of rides in the open air,” Christopher had said frequently to his friends.
 In early June of 1904 when Christopher was seventy years old he suffered a paralytic stroke which affected the right side of his body leaving his right arm almost powerless.
 However, the damage done was not sufficient to keep Christopher on his back for very long.
 He lingered in the house no longer than absolutely necessary and the first day that he was able to move about found him in his buggy.
 His friends advised that he be careful, owing to his weakened and crippled condition, but he took their warnings with a complacent smile.
 “This old horse and I have traveled over this town for a good many years,” he said, “and I guess if anything was going to happen to us, it would have happened before this.”
 He was wrong.

-<image-figure src="images/bios/Frese-carriage.jpg" caption="A phaeton was an open, four-wheeled, doorless carriage, popular in the 18th and 19th centuries.
+<image-figure src="images/bios/frese/Frese-carriage.jpg" caption="A phaeton was an open, four-wheeled, doorless carriage, popular in the 18th and 19th centuries.
 It contained one or two seats, usually had a folding, or falling, top, and was owner-driven." size="medium"></image-figure>

 On June 26, 1904, Christopher and Maria Louisa headed out for yet another buggy ride into the nearby hamlet of Lakewood.
 The following day the Plain Dealer described what happened: